thupakki/SEPARATE-CHAINING/README.md

 VARIABLES

-i) bucket :- is an an array to hold linked lists for each table record of type linkedlist,which i have declared above class hash.
+i) bucket :- is an an array to hold linked lists for each table record of type linkedlist,which i have defined above class hash.

 ii)size  :- indicates number of indexes hash table must have.